ibmresilient/resilient-community-apps/fn_zia/README.md

    ![screenshot: fn-zia-artifact-from-customlist-note](./doc/screenshots/fn-zia-remove-artifact-from-customlist-note.png)

-An Example workflow that uses this IBM SOAR function is `ZIA: Remove From Customlist`.
+Another example workflow that uses this IBM SOAR function is `ZIA: Remove From Customlist`.

 The workflow is initiated by the manual data table rule `ZIA: Remove From Customlist` for data table `Zscaler Internet Access - Custom lists`.